fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 `Kubelet` is an agent that is install in each node and will allow communication in the control plane (something that come out of the box with swarm since it is a  part of docker).

 The `Control Plane`, similar to swarm, is a set of container that is there to manage the cluster; each container has a specific role which make it very efficient but harder to setup.
 Includes API server, scheduler, database (etcd - similar to raft database)

+The `Pods` are the structure in which one or more container runs inside a node; essentially they are the basic unit of deployment; in kubernetes a container is always inside a Pod and this is not controlled directly but by a `Controller` that is used to create/update Pods.
+Actually, there are many types of controllers depending on their job (e.g. deployment, replicasSet, SatefulSet) and they are needed to ensure that what's happening inside the Pods is actually what we wanted.

+A `Service` in kubernetes is a different entity fro docker swarm; here it is only a network endpoint to which we connect the Pods

 ## Installing Kubernetes